 Support and services

-Once you are registered for disability support, a Student Equity Officer will determine and coordinate a range of reasonable adjustments and services based on your individual needs.
+Once you are registered for disability support, a Student Equity Officer will coordinate the implementation of the reasonable adjustments and services determined during your interview.
 These will be outlined in your Learning Support Plan (LSP).

 The main objective of these adjustments is to reduce the impact of your disability on your studies, and to assist students to participate equitably at USQ.
 An adjustment is considered reasonable when it assists the student to participate at University on the same basis as other students, and balancing the interests of the University and other students.
 Please remember, all requests for adjustments must be made within a reasonable timeframe to allow support to be organised.